 Oliver Jones' inspiration is not confined to the artistic community.
 He's also the proud recipient of the Martin Luther King Jr. award, celebrating his contributions to the Black Community in Canada and in his native Montreal.
 In 1993 he received the Order of Québec, the province's highest honour, and the next year he was awarded the Order of Canada, for "outstanding achievement in the arts."
 That same year, at the invitation of the Government of Canada, Jones toured several cities in China with bassist Dave Young and drummer Barry Elmes.

 A regular performer at the Festival International de Jazz de Montréal, Oliver has frequently been asked to officially open the festival and has on more than one occasion been part of the closing gala.
-"I think the exposure I had at the Montreal Jazz Festival was really the key to the world hearing Oliver Jones," says the artist who made his most recent appearance at the Festival together with Oscar Peterson, the two duetting publicly for the first time, in front of a sold-our audience at Montreal's Place Des Arts.
+"I think the exposure I had at the Montreal Jazz Festival was really the key to the world hearing Oliver Jones," said Oliver after an appearance at the Festival together with Oscar Peterson, the two duetting publicly for the first time, in front of a sold-out audience at Montreal's Place Des Arts.

 While still semi-retired from public performance, Jones visited the recording studio with singer Ranee Lee to produce their album, Just You, Just Me.
 The two are co-leaders on the quartet recording, rounded out by contributions from drummer Dave Laing and bassist Éric Lagacé.
 The album was released to great acclaim in June, 2005, and won the Toronto Urban Music Award for Best Jazz Recording in November 2005.